COMODO-research/Geogram.jl/README.md

 - [ ] Create proper `ccall`-based interface

 # How to contribute?
 Your help would be greatly appreciated!
 If you can contribute please do so by posting a pull-request.
-I am very much open to fully acknowledging your contributions e.g. by listing you as a contributor properly whereever possible, by welcoming you on board as a long term contributor, or by inviting you to be a co-author on publications featuring geogram.jl functionality.
+I am very much open to fully acknowledging your contributions e.g. by listing you as a contributor properly whereever possible, by welcoming you on board as a long term contributor, or by inviting you to be a co-author on publications featuring Geogram.jl functionality.

 # License
-geogram.jl is released open source under the [MIT license](https://github.com/COMODO-research/Geogram.jl/blob/main/LICENSE).
+Geogram.jl is released open source under the [MIT license](https://github.com/COMODO-research/Geogram.jl/blob/main/LICENSE).

 # References and links for Geogram